 Because the admission control system does not interact with other Hadoop workloads such as MapReduce jobs, you might use YARN with static service pools on CDH 5 clusters where resources are shared between Impala and other Hadoop components.
 This configuration is recommended when using Impala in a multitenant cluster.
 Devote a percentage of cluster resources to Impala, and allocate another percentage for MapReduce and other batch-style workloads.
 Let admission control handle the concurrency and memory usage for the Impala work within the cluster, and let YARN manage the work for other components within the cluster.

 Although the Impala admission control feature uses a fair-scheduler.xml configuration file behind the scenes, this file does not depend on which scheduler is used for YARN.
 You still use this file, and Cloudera Manager can generate it for you, even when YARN is using the capacity scheduler.

 How Impala Schedules and Enforces Limits on Concurrent Queries

-To avoid a large backlog of queued requests, you can also set an upper limit on the size of the queue for queries that are delayed.
+To avoid a large backlog of queued requests, you can set an upper limit on the size of the queue for queries that are queued.
 When the number of queued queries exceeds this limit, further queries are cancelled rather than being queued.
-You can also configure a timeout period, after which queued queries are cancelled, to avoid indefinite waits.
+You can also configure a timeout period per pool, after which queued queries are cancelled, to avoid indefinite waits.
 If a cluster reaches this state where queries are cancelled due to too many concurrent requests or long waits for query execution to begin, that is a signal for an administrator to take action, either by provisioning more resources, scheduling work on the cluster to smooth out the load, or by doing Impala performance tuning to enable higher throughput.